richie-tt/mariadb-healthcheck/README.md

     D --> E
 ```

-On base of the checks results, Kubernetes will restart the **MariaDB** container even though the **MariaDB** container is not exposing the HTTP server on port `8080`.
+Based on the results of the check, Kubernetes will restart the specified containers.
+Now the key is to configure `livenessProbe` and `readinessProbe` for the MariaDB service,

-From bellow diagram you can notice that the `livenessProbe` and `readinessProbe` checks from the **MariaDB** container will be performed on the `mariadb-healthcheck` container HTTP server endpoint, this will allow Kubernetes to restart the **MariaDB** container if the database is not healthy.
+so if the healthcheck returns an error, MariaDB will be restarted.

+I also highly recommend configuring `livenessProbe` and `readinessProbe` for the `mariadb-healthcheck` container, in case it hangs.
+Please refer to the diagram below.

 ![liveness_and_readiness](./assets/liveness_and_readiness.svg)